SlimJallouli/STM32_FleetProvisioning/README.md

 - Devices are automatically register to a ThingGroup in AWS

 ## 2. Fleet Provisioning Flow
->Note: This process is done only once and all the IoT devices can use the same firmware to connect to AWS without any further configuration.
-No other actions are needed on AWS side too.
+>Note: This process is done only once and all the IoT devices can use the same firmware and claim certificate to autoregister register and connect to AWS.

-> OpenSSL is used to generate the CSR to ensure that AWS generates a claim certificate compatible with the firmware running on the STM32.
+> OpenSSL is used to generate the CSR to ensure that AWS generates a claim certificate compatible with the firmware running on STM32.

->A single binay that contains all the proper configuration can be buit too.
+>A binay that contains all the proper configuration can be buit too.
 Means, a single binary can be used for all the devices.

 The User will need to:
 1. Use openSSL to generate a private key and CSR file